-If you are are an international EU or EEA student you can book to be met at Heathrow Airport when you arrive in London.
+If you're an international, EU or EEA student you can book to be met at Heathrow airport when you arrive.

 Over two weekends in September, staff will be at Heathrow airport to meet new international and EU/EEA students.
-If you are staying in University accommodation, we can help you travel to your halls.
+If you're staying in University accommodation, we can help you travel to your halls.